josephmisiti/josephmisiti.github.io/_posts/2014-09-25-four-probability-distributions-every-statistics-student-should-know.markdown

 categories: statistics
 ---

-If you open up an classical statistics book, you will see endless about of information about hypothesis testing, confidence intervals, p-values, etc. Although those topics are important, I have noticed that some people walk away not having a deep understanding of probability distributions.
-Here are four probability distributions all students should know:
+If you open up a classical statistics book, you will see endless amounts of information about hypothesis testing, confidence intervals, p-values, etc. Although those topics are important, I have noticed that some people walk away not having a deep understanding of probability distributions (beyond the normal distribution of course).
+Here are four probability distributions every statistics students should know:

 #### Gaussian distribution

 ![Example of munin graphs]({{ baseurl.url }}/images/posts/normal.png)

-The Gaussian distribution, also know as the normal distribution.
+The Gaussian distribution, also known as the normal distribution.
 It describes the distribution of sum of independent, identically distributed random variables.

 Given